http4k/http4k/src/docs/guide/modules/oauth/index.md

 ### About

-Support for using integrating with external OAuth2 providers for authentication purposes and to provide access to external APIs of entities such as Google, Soundcloud, Dropbox etc.
+Support for using integrating with external OAuth2 providers for authentication purposes and to provide access to external APIs of entities such as Auth0, Google etc.

 Specifically, http4k supports the popular `OAuth2 Authorization Code Grant`.
 This flow provides a callback mechanism that plays out like this: